 Pension funds, private foundations, insurance firms, family offices, banks, and individual investors.

 Funds that offer environmental, social, and governance (ESG) products typically assign an ESG rating/score to firms based on multiple factors.
 As there is no accepted definition for ESG, ratings can vary significantly depending on the methodology employed.
 A company can have a high ESG rating but not be seen as really making a difference.
 The SerenityShares' vision of impact investing starts with 20 societal, social, and environmental challenges and identifies companies which generate revenues from supplying products or services “targeting” these impact activities.
 Click here to see the 20 challenges.

 Most impact investments historically have been through private equity or by purchasing targeted bonds.
 Institutional investors have noted a shortage of high quality investment opportunities across the risk/return spectrum--especially in public equity; along with difficulty in exiting private investments.
 ICAN, using an ETF structure, opens up impact investing to all types and levels of investors and in a liquid and transparent manner.

 As the index is passive, we did not technically choose any companies, these were the ones that resulted from our analysis.
 We recognize that the notion of “good” is subjective so we made available an explanation for each included firm.
 Click here to see their inclusion rationale.

 The index is reviewed annually and rebalanced quarterly.

 SerenityShares ETFs are listed on the NYSE Arca, and trade in a similar way that shares of publicly traded companies do.
-Investors can buy and sell SerenityShares ETFs through traditional brokerage accounts using the ticker, ISIN, or CUSIP identifier during normal NYSE exchange trading hours.
+Investors can buy and sell SerenityShares ETFs through standard brokerage accounts using the ticker “ICAN” or the ISIN or CUSIP identifier found on the product summary page during normal NYSE exchange trading hours.

 Capital gains, if any, would be distributed annually.